SapolovichSV/DurakAuthService/README.md

 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.(But do you really want to?)